minetest/minetest/README.txt

 ENABLE_FREETYPE     - Build with FreeType2; Allows using TTF fonts
-ENABLE_GETTEXT      - Build with Gettext; Allows using translations ENABLE_GLES         - Search for Open GLES headers & libraries and use them ENABLE_LEVELDB      - Build with LevelDB; Enables use of LevelDB map backend (faster than SQLite3) ENABLE_REDIS        - Build with libhiredis; Enables use of Redis map backend ENABLE_SPATIAL      - Build with LibSpatial; Speeds up AreaStores ENABLE_SOUND        - Build with OpenAL, libogg & libvorbis; in-game Sounds
+ENABLE_GETTEXT      - Build with Gettext; Allows using translations ENABLE_GLES         - Search for Open GLES headers & libraries and use them ENABLE_LEVELDB      - Build with LevelDB; Enables use of LevelDB map backend ENABLE_POSTGRESQL   - Build with libpq; Enables use of PostgreSQL map backend (PostgreSQL 9.5 or greater required) ENABLE_REDIS        - Build with libhiredis; Enables use of Redis map backend ENABLE_SPATIAL      - Build with LibSpatial; Speeds up AreaStores ENABLE_SOUND        - Build with OpenAL, libogg & libvorbis; in-game Sounds